HebaruSan/AtomicTech-Inc.-Junkyards/README.md

 This requires ModuleManager, Snacks!, and Atomic Technologies Incorporated to function.

-Another Note: Snacks! isn't 100% required but is highly recommended.
+Another Note: Snacks! isn't 100% required but